Noeska/illegiblesemantics/projects/proj-2.md

 <a name="NWOBHM"></a>
 ## NWOBHM
-In the late-1970s and early-1980s, as the British Heavy Metal supergroups (**Black Sabbath**, **Deep Purple**, **Judas Priest**) that once were part of the anti-establishment, had now became part of the Establishment, a new wave of British Heavy Metal (NWOBHM) emerged all over Britain.
+In the late-1970s and early-1980s, as the British Heavy Metal supergroups (**Black Sabbath**, **Deep Purple**, **Led Zeppelin**) that once were part of the anti-establishment, had now become part of the Establishment, a new wave of British Heavy Metal (NWOBHM) emerged all over Britain.
 As a genre, NWOBHM encompasses diverse mainstream and underground styles, but one thing that bands playing in this genre shared in common is that they drew inspiration from the anti-establishment punk movement of the late-1970s, producing fast and raw songs.

 <!--